sudoskys/StableDiffusionBook/docs/paint/WebUi/base.en.md

 Please find out about the parameters of the WebUi(SD) web application beforehand.

+## Speed determination

+The it/s rate of the terminal is the approximate rate and represents the number of seconds per iteration, not the number of iterations per second.
+Therefore, if the number is reduced, then it is accelerated.

 ## Introduction to the prompting method

 For NAI users, please read the [official website Docs](https://docs.novelai.net/image/promptmixing.html)